canonical/ubuntu-mir/README.md

 OK:
 TODO: - no Errors/warnings during the build
-TODO: - no incautious use of malloc/sprintf (as far as we can check it)
+TODO-A: - no incautious use of malloc/sprintf (as far as we can check it)
+TODO-B: - no incautious use of malloc/sprintf (the language has no direct MM)
 TODO: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH (usage is OK inside
 TODO:   tests)
 TODO: - no use of user nobody